 - You are required to purchase an initial inventory of Products from Matco (the “New Distributor Starter Inventory”) before the date you begin operating your Distributorship.
 In some instances, your initial inventory may be acquired from a predecessor Distributor.

 - Currently, the minimum New Distributor Starter Inventory is generally $66,000 but may be higher (as discussed in the next paragraph).
 This amount may not be uniform for all Distributors, and Matco expects that the amount will range, generally, from $63,000 to $86,000.

 - If you qualify, all or a portion of the cost of the New Distributor Starter Inventory may be financed through Matco.

-- The required initial inventory for a new 225 Distributorship will be lower than that of a standard Distributorship, depending on the number of Potential Customers in the 225 Distributor’s Territory.
-In 2015, the minimum New Distributor Starter Inventory for a new 225 Distributorship was generally $42,000, even though the New Distributor Starter Inventory ranged from $41,000 to $63,000.
+- The required initial inventory for a new 225 Distributorship will be lower than that of a standard Distributorship, depending on the number of Potential Customers in the 225 Distributor’s List of Calls.
+In 2017, the minimum New Distributor Starter Inventory for a new 225 Distributorship was generally $42,000, even though the New Distributor Starter Inventory ranged from $41,000 to $63,000.

 - Matco participates in the VetFran Program (Veterans Transition Franchise Initiative).
-Matco will provide to each new distributor who is an honorably-discharged U.S. veteran $6,750 of hand tools (valued at list price) at no charge.
+Matco will provide to each new 225 Distributor who is an honorably-discharged U.S. veteran $6,750 of hand tools (valued at list price) at no charge.